William C. Smith Jr.: Maryland Senate

 In November 2016, after state senator Jamie Raskin resigned following his election to Congress, Smith applied to serve the remainder of Raskin's term in the Maryland Senate.
 The Montgomery County Democratic Central Committee voted 19–8 to nominate Smith over state delegate David Moon to fill the vacancy.
 He was appointed to the seat by Governor Larry Hogan on December 13, 2016.

 Smith was sworn into the Maryland Senate on December 21, 2016, and was elected to a full four-year term in 2018.
 He is the first Black person to represent Montgomery County in the Maryland Senate.
 Smith has served in the Senate Judicial Proceedings Committee during his entire tenure.
 In July 2018, he was named vice chair to the committee, and in December 2019, Senate President Bill Ferguson announced that he would appoint Smith to chair the committee following the resignation of Robert Zirkin.
 In February 2022, Smith delivered the Democratic response to Governor Hogan's State of the State Address.

 In January 2020, Smith endorsed South Bend, Indiana mayor Pete Buttigieg in the 2020 Democratic Party presidential primaries.
 He unsuccessfully ran to be a delegate to the 2020 Democratic National Convention pledged to Buttigieg.

 Political positions

 Maryland Matters has described Smith as a progressive, noting that he represents the most progressive legislative district in the state.

-Crime
+Crime and policing

 During the 2019 legislative session, Smith introduced a bill requiring drunk driving offenders to use ignition interlocks after their first offense.

 In February 2020, Smith introduced a legislative package to address the public safety crisis in Baltimore, including bills to increase crackdowns on and incentives for reporting illegal firearms, expanded supervision of residents on parole, and improved information-sharing between local police departments.
 The bills were seen as the legislature's response to a trio of crime bills introduced by Governor Larry Hogan, which Smith opposed for increasing mandatory minimum sentences for certain crimes.
 Following negotiations between Hogan and legislative leaders, the bills passed with amendments including some aspects of Hogan's crime bills, including provisions to increase penalties for illegal firearm penalties, and became law.